Raphael-Boichot/Neo-Geo-Sengoku-2-Red-Blood/README.md

 The project proposes a highly reusable workflow to uncensor Sengoku 2 on Neo Geo as well as easy to use IPS patches for all know versions of the game.
 It can be used as a general framework to edit and hack Neo Geo games.

 No bullshit code modifications, just red blood.
+Because the guys at SNK knew what they were doing.

 ## Patching the Neo Geo MVS / AES game (patch 1.16)